DoS and DDoS Attack - The Key Differences Explained

 EPGC in Cyber Security and Ethical Hacking

-Difference Between DoS AND DDoS Attack
+Difference Between DoS and DDoS Attack

 DoS AttackDDoS Attack

-DoS attack is used to crash websites/ servers by sending across traffic beyond the processing level of the receiver host from one device..Single system is used to generate attacksThe level of severity is lowThe attack process is slowEasy to detect.
-Detection is done by tracing the attacker’s IP address.DDoS attack is used to crash websites/ servers by sending across traffic beyond the processing level of the receiver host from various devices..Multiple systems are involved in generating the attacksThe intensity of attack is higherThe speed of the attack is comparatively fasterIt is very difficult to trace the attacker
+DoS attack is used to crash websites/ servers by sending across traffic beyond the processing level of the receiver host from one deviceDDoS attack is used to crash websites/ servers by sending across traffic beyond the processing level of the receiver host from various devices

-Types of DoS and DDoS attacks
+Types of DoS Attack

 The next step is to understand different types of DoS and DDoS attacks.
 The following section will elucidate the same.

 Application Denial of Service attacks, also called Layer 7 attacks, target the operations of the site or server.
-By generating traffic to the extent that the site or server can no longer process any new requests, and the operations of the site or server are forced to be stopped.
+By generating traffic to the extent that the site or server can no longer process any new requests, the operations of the site or server are forced to be stopped.

 Similar to application attacks, network attacks generate massive targets toward the host site or server.
 Network attacks saturate the host’s bandwidth with bot or inorganic requests.
-Currently, network Denial of Service Attack are tackled with firewall configuration.
+Currently, network Denial of Service Attacks are tackled with firewall configuration.

-Yo-yo attack
+Yo-yo Attack

 This is a type of Distributed Denial of Service attack that predominantly aims at cloud-hosted applications.
-The DDoS attacker generates massive traffic and invades space, and when the host outscales to handle the attack, the DDoS attacker stops the attack.
+The DDoS attacker generates massive traffic and invades space, and when the host out scales to handle the attack, the DDoS attacker stops the attack.
 The attack resumes the attack when the host moves forward from the attacked space.

-Briefly, it can be said that once the host believes that the site is safe, the attack will resume and this cycle will continue.
+Briefly, it can be said that once the host believes that the site is safe, the attack will resume, and this cycle will continue.
 Yo-yo DDoS attacks result in financial issues for the host.

-Advanced persistent DoS attack
+Advanced persistent DoS Attack

 Commonly known as APDoS, an advanced persistent DoS attack can last for weeks and generate over 50,000 TB of inorganic or bot traffic.
 The prolonged attack is achieved by creating a diversion by attacking other sources.
-This means that the attacker will target a main server or site and would attack other sites till the host cools off the countermeasures.
-By the time the host believes the attack to be gone, the attack would start again.
+This means that the attacker will target a main server or site and will attack other sites till the host cools off the countermeasures.
+By the time the host believes the attack to be gone, the attack will start again.

 The following are the current common types of DDoS attacks.